 According to a 2001 research paper published on the journal Early Childhood Research in Practice, there are many factors beyond a child’s age that are crucial for a positive transition into school environment.
-Among other things, a kid’s social skills, emotional intelligence, fine and gross motor skills, and positive relationship with his primary caregivers are all important factors that can help with the transition.
+Among other things, a child’s social skills, emotional intelligence, fine and gross motor skills, and positive relationship with their primary caregivers are all important factors that can help with the transition.

 Some skills you can encourage right now to support your child’s school readiness are: